-Baccalaureate (bachelor's) degree candidates should declare an intended major during the semester in which 60 semester hours will be completed.
-Associate degree candidates should declare an intended program during the semester in which 27 semester hours will be completed.
+Baccalaureate (bachelor's) degree candidates should declare an intended major during the semester in which 16 credits will be completed.
+Associate degree candidates should declare an intended program during the semester in which nine credits will be completed.
 The student must obtain written approval from the department chair of the major area or program and her/his current adviser and submit the form to the registrar when registering for the following semester.